17 Best Items for People Who Hate Housework/Chores

 A sample was provided for an honest review

 This Philips Soup Maker looks impressive on your countertop, and it allows you to make soup in three easy steps: add ingredients, select pre-set program, and then lower the lid.
 The appliance combines heat and a unique blade that is designed for blending.
 It can make pureed, milk based, and chunky soups, such as chicken noodle, potato, broccoli, miso, and tomato soup in 18 minutes or less.
-In addition, it can also make cold soup, and serve as a blender to make smoothies and compote.
-The black and stainless steel soup maker includes a recipe book containing 38 recipes, such as turkey chili, fish stew, chicken pot pie soup, and vegetable tortellini soup.
+The stainless steel soup maker can also make cold soup, and serve as a blender to make smoothies and compote.
+There’s also a recipe book included, and it contains 38 recipes, such as turkey chili, fish stew, chicken pot pie soup, and vegetable tortellini soup.

 -